-Most of high Asthaom agreed: Sentin was swallowed up by the ocean black in repentance for his crimes against its people.
-But it wasn’t until he crawled out of the sea many years later, clutching Lex’s heart, that the truth began to surface.
-Sentin fled deep beneath the Scaiuq mountain range, taking both the truth and the heart with him– A heart for which Motu was willing to war.
+Most of high Asthaom agreed: Sentin was swallowed up by the ocean black as punishment for her crimes against its people.
+But it wasn’t until she crawled out of the sea many years later, clutching the heart of a dead god, that the truth began to surface.
+Sentin fled West, taking both the truth and Lex's bleeding heart with her as she hid herself deep beneath the Scaiuq mountain range.

 No, I’m sorry.
 I can’t tell that story.
 Not here.
 Not now.
 Another time, perhaps.

 Once the celebrated First Lexarc, Motu guided the Akiat diaspora hand-in-hand with Koda out of deep love for his kin.
-But the loss of Lex had devastated him beyond recovery, and this secret grief festered deep in his heart over many, many long years.
-It ultimately drove him to quietly wrest Asthaom from Koda, and launch the bloody campaign against the traitor-of-his-own-design, Sentin.
+But the loss of his daughter, Saint Lex, had devastated him beyond recovery.
+This secret grief festered deep in his heart over many, many long years, and ultimately drove him to fan the flames of hate and xenophobia in his brethren.
+In one silent coup, Motu stole high Asthaom from itself and launched a bloody campaign against the traitor-of-his-own-design, Sentin.

 My name is Redmond Faraday.
 I am an Inquisitor of the Church, and I am marked by the Devil.

 At the end of my life I will go to hell.
 Of this there is no question; I have made my peace...